getquorum/design-assessments/ux_ui/user_story.md

 ## Story

 As an owner of two cats and one dog, I occassionally have to travel out of town for a day or two.
-Whenever a new pet sitter cares for my pets, it would be great if I could easily share the care instructions with them.
+Whenever a new pet sitter cares for my pets, it would be great if I could easily share the pet care instructions with them.

 ## Things that we're looking